SECS-II

-The SECS-II (SEMI Equipment Communications Standard, Part 2), sometimes called SEMI E5, is a communication protocol used in the semiconductor industry between devices involved in manufacturing.
-Much like the protocols in the OSI model, SECS-II is a layer above SECS-I and HSMS.
-While SECS-I and HSMS define how the communications are transmitted (such as over RS-232C or Ethernet), SECS-II defines the format and content of messages that can be sent over SECS-I or HSMS.
+In semiconductor manufacturing, The SECS-II (SEMI Equipment Communications Standard, Part 2), defined as SEMI E5, is a communication protocol maintained by the Semiconductor Equipment and Materials International (SEMI) trade association.

-The protocol is maintained by the SEMI organization, from which copies of the SEMI E5 standard may be obtained for a fee.
+While lower-level standards such as SECS-I (SEMI E4) or HSMS (SEMI E37) define how messages are transmitted (over RS-232 or TCP/IP), SECS-II defines message structure, data elements used, expected responses, and exception handling.

 Usage

 The SECS-II defines the message structure between equipment and host.
-Most of the SEMI E5 standard is a large library of possible messages – a few of which have redundant functionality with different message structures.
+Most of the SEMI E5 standard is a dictionary of possible messages – a few of which have redundant functionality with different message structures.
 Most equipment support only a restricted subset of these messages.
-Some equipments define custom SECS-II messages that are not part of the SEMI E5 standard.
+Some devices augment SECS-II with proprietary messages that are not part of the SEMI E5 standard.